- What is Quality Assurance?

 The situation usually unfolds like this:

-While QA can never completely eliminate escalations, waiting on complaints to evaluate agent-customer conversations might be too late: Only 1 in 26 customers bother to complain.
-The rest churn without saying a peep.
+While QA can never completely eliminate escalations, waiting on complaints to evaluate agent-customer conversations might be too late: Only 1 in 26 customers bother to complain while the rest churn without saying a peep.

-Establishing a QA program solves for this with invaluable visibility.
+Establishing a quality assurance process counters these issues with invaluable visibility.
 First, regular conversation reviews enable support leaders to pinpoint areas that need improvement.
 Second, it arms them with the data needed to secure the attention and support of their executive team.

 4. Lends precision to onboarding, coaching, and training sessions